Man Detained After Gun Threat at Excision's Bass Canyon Music Festival: Report

 The acclaimed producer has returned with what might just be his most personal song to date.

 No one was injured, according to the report from the Grant County Sheriff’s Office.
-When reached for comment, Kyle Forman, the department's Public Information Officer, said Moody has not yet made a statement revealing plans to commit a mass shooting.
+When reached for comment, Kyle Foreman, the department's Public Information Officer, said Moody had not yet made a statement revealing plans to commit a mass shooting.

-"The suspect has made no statement to us," Forman told EDM.com.
+"The suspect has made no statement to us," Foreman told EDM.com.
 "His behavior raised red flags for concertgoers who alerted security who then alerted deputies."

 You can read the initial report from the Grant County Sheriff’s Office below.